gve-sw/cisco_cucm_phone_inventory_with_serial/README.md

 cp user_env_default.py user_env.py
 ```

+8. If you wish to only include certain device models in the report, edit the `PRODUCT_TYPE_FILTER` array in the `main.py` source file to only include the models you are interested in.
+Leave the array empty to include all devices.

+Examples:

+`PRODUCT_TYPE_FILTER = ["Cisco 8831", "Cisco 8832"]` reports only on Cisco IP Phones models 8831 and 8832.

+`PRODUCT_TYPE_FILTER = []` reports on all phone models.

-8. Enter terminal command to run the script:
+9. Enter terminal command to run the script:

 ```sh
 python3 main.py